-- 1. The High State Audit is the highest institution of economic and financial control.
+- 1. The High State Control is the highest institution of economic and financial audit.
 It is subject only to the Constitution and laws. - 2.
-The Head of the High State Audit is appointed and dismissed by the Assembly upon proposal of the President of the Republic.
-He stays in office for 7 years, with the right of reelection.
+The Chairman of the High State Control is elected and dismissed by the Assembly on the proposal of the President of the Republic.
+He remains in office for seven years, with the right of reelection.

-The High State Audit supervises:
+The High State Control audits and reviews:

-- a) the economic activity of state institutions and other state legal entities; - b) the use and preservation of state funds by the bodies of central and local government; - c) the economic activity of legal entities, in which the state owns more than half of the quotas or shares, or when their debts, credits and obligations are guaranteed by the state.
+- a. the economic activity of state institutions and other juridical persons of the state; - b. the use and protection of state funds by organs of central and local government; - c. the economic activity of juridical persons in which the state owns more than half of the interest, or whose debts, credits, and obligations are guaranteed by the state.

-- 1. The High State Audit presents to the Assembly: - a) a report on the implementation of the state budget; - b) its opinion on the Council of Ministers' report about the expenses of the previous financial year before it is approved by the Assembly; - c) information about the results of audits any time it is asked by the Assembly. - 2.
-The High State Audit presents to the Assembly a yearly report on its activities.
+- 1. The High State Control submits to the Assembly: - a. a report on the implementation of the state budget; - b. its opinion on the report of the Council of Ministers for the expenses of the previous financial year, before it is approved by the Assembly; - c. information on the results of audits and reviews whenever asked by the Assembly. - 2.
+The High State Control submits an annual report on its activities to the Assembly.

-- 1. The Head of the High State Audit may be invited to participate and speak in the meetings of the Council of Ministers when questions related to its functions are reviewed. - 2.
-The Head of the High State Audit has the immunity of a member of the High Court.
+- 1. The Chairman of the High State Control may be invited to participate and speak in the meetings of the Council of Ministers when questions related to its functions are reviewed. - 2.
+The Chairman of the High State Control has the immunity of a member of the High Court.